 All relationships have problems at some point.
-In marital research it is widely accepted that the difference between couples who terminate their relationship and couples that stay together is not whether they experience problems, but rather how they deal with those problems (e.g., Fincham, 2003; Gottman, 1994).
-Not surprisingly, numerous studies show that problem-solving ability is an important predictor of relationship satisfaction (e.g., Hunler & Gencoz, 2005, Johnson et al., 2005).
-A two-year communication intervention study found that relationship quality improved when wives increased their positive problem-solving behaviors and husbands decreased their negative problem-solving behaviors (Bodenmann, Bradbury, & Pihet, 2009).
-Similarly, the ability to work with one's partner to constructively solve problems prior to marriage positively impacts later marital stability (Clements, Stanley, & Markman, 2004).
-Despite the importance of relationship problem solving skills, little is known about the factors that lead some couples to be good problem-solvers, while others are not.
+In marital research, it is widely accepted that the difference between couples who terminate their relationship and couples who stay together is not whether they experience problems, but rather how they deal with those problems (e.g., Fincham, 2003; Gottman, 1994).
+Not surprisingly, numerous studies show that problem-solving ability is an important predictor of relationship satisfaction (e.g., Hunler & Gencoz, 2005; Johnson et al., 2005).
+A 2-year communication intervention study found that relationship quality improved when wives increased their positive problem-solving behaviors and solving behaviors (Bodenmann, Bradbury, & Pihet, 2009).
+Similarly, the ability to work with one's partner to constructively solve problems before marriage positively affects later marital stability (Clements, Stanley, & Markman, 2004).
+Despite the importance of relationship problem-solving skills, little is known about the factors that lead some couples to be good problem solvers, while others are not.